Austhorpe: Location

-The area is situated between Pendas Fields to the north, Cross Gates to the north west, Whitkirk to the west, and Colton to the south and Garforth to the east.
+The area is situated between Pendas Fields to the north, Cross Gates to the north west, Whitkirk to the west, Colton to the south and Garforth to the east.

 Officially judging by the old boundaries of the former Austhorpe township, Austhorpe also includes the areas of Cross Gates, Colton Common and Barrowby.
 Colton Common became officially part of Colton when the Ingram family of Temple Newsam kept it for their own after buying and then selling the rest of the Austhorpe Lodge estate.
 It crosses both of the Cross Gates and Whinmoor (including Austhorpe Hall) and Temple Newsam wards of Leeds City Council.

 The current east half of the civil parish of Austhorpe and large Thorpe Park business park lie in the western tip of Garforth and Swillington ward.
 Austhorpe Parish Council declared nil balance accounts for the financial year ended 31 March 2017.

 Austhorpe lies in the LS15 postcode area.
 At the 2011 Census, the population of Austhorpe was shown to be included in Cross Gates and Whinmoor ward.